rapid7/metasploit-framework/documentation/modules/post/windows/manage/rid_hijack.md

 By using a `meterpreter` session against a Windows host, the module will try to acquire _**SYSTEM**_ privileges if needed, and will modify some attributes to hijack the permissions of an existing local account and set them to another one.

+For more information see [csl.com.co](http://csl.com.co/rid-hijacking/).

 ## Vulnerable Software

-This module has been tested against.
+This module has been tested against:

 - Windows XP, 2003.
 (32 bits)
 - Windows 8.1 Pro.
 (64 bits)
 - Windows 10.
 (64 bits)
 - Windows Server 2012.
 (64 bits)

-This module was not tested against, but may work against:
+This module was not tested against, but may work on:

 - Other versions of windows (x86 and x64).